 - Creating a plan of action

-This term refers to the treatment plan, which takes the results from the FBA and turns it into a plan of action.
+Behavior Intervention Plan: a written improvement plan to identity problem behaviors in students with autism.
+BIP takes the results from the FBA and turns it into a plan of action.
 Some key components of a BIP include:

 - Target behavior definitions